pnp/cli-microsoft365/docs/docs/cmd/spo/report/report-activitypages.md

 ## Options

 `-p, --period <period>`
 : The length of time over which the report is aggregated.
-Supported values `D7,D30,D90,D180`
+Supported values `D7`, `D30`, `D90`, `D180`.

 `-f, --outputFile [outputFile]`
-: Path to the file where the report should be stored in
+: Path to the file where the report should be stored in.

 --8<-- "docs/cmd/_global.md"